josefdc/Gemini-WhatsApp-Enhancer/README.md

 This project is open source and available under the MIT License.

+## 🤝 Contributing

+Contributions are welcome!
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

+## 📋 Changelog

+See [CHANGELOG.md](CHANGELOG.md) for a list of changes and version history.

 ## 🙏 Acknowledgments

 - Built with [Google Gemini API](https://ai.google.dev/)